iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.1/report.md

 > The idea is garbage, but the app is absolutely garbage how it works.
 Ot is a virus its self.<br> :date: __2020-10-28 02:18:24__

 > This app will only be effective and useful if a large percentage of the population install and use it.
 It looks like only 10k people have downloaded the app.
 With a combined total of 1.3M people between ND and WY, that is less than %1, the install base is likely even less since people have probably uninstalled it.<br> :date: __2020-10-24 19:03:20__

-> I can't get passed the accept screen.
-When I push the button nothing happens .
-I am a college student and the only family member leaving my house so this is a very important part of staying safe.
-Any help?
-I'm using a Xiaomi Redmi Note 8 Pro and the most recent android patch.<br> :date: __2020-10-21 09:20:23__

-> Communism is the very definition of failure.<br> :date: __2020-10-18 02:42:54__